alto-wg/draft-alto-pv/examples.md

 Below is the Information Resource Directory of the example ALTO server.
-To enable the extension defined in this document, the `path-vector` cost type ({{cost-type-spec}}) is defined in the `cost-types` of the `meta` field, and is included in the `cost-type-names` of resources `filetered-cost-map-pv` and `endpoint-cost-pv`.
+To enable the extension defined in this document, the `path-vector` cost type ({{cost-type-spec}}) is defined in the `cost-types` of the `meta` field, and is included in the `cost-type-names` of resources `filtered-cost-map-pv` and `endpoint-cost-pv`.

 ~~~